+We apply fair value accounting for all financial assets and liabilities and non-financial assets and liabilities that are recognized or disclosed at fair value in the financial statements on a recurring basis.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-The Company uses a fair value hierarchy that is based on three levels of inputs, of which the first two are considered observable and the last unobservable.
-Assets and liabilities are classified as Level 1, 2 or 3 within the following fair value hierarchy:
+We use a fair value hierarchy that is based on three levels of inputs, of which the first two are considered observable and the last unobservable.
+The three levels of the fair value hierarchy are as follows:

-- Level 1-Quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company has the ability to access; - Level 2-Inputs other than Level 1 that are directly or indirectly observable, such as quoted prices for identical or similar assets and liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities, such as interest rates, yield curves and foreign currency spot rates; and - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets and liabilities.
+Level 1-Quoted prices (unadjusted) in active markets for identical assets or liabilities that we have the ability to access;

+Level 2-Inputs other than Level 1 that are directly or indirectly observable, such as quoted prices for identical or similar assets and liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities, such as interest rates, yield curves and foreign currency spot rates; and

+Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets and liabilities.